Fedstellar: A Platform for Decentralized Federated Learning: Validation Scenarios

 In the physical scenario, a dataset containing syscalls monitored under SSDF attacks was employed \citep{Huertas:syscall-dataset:2023}.
 Syscalls are a potent source of data for detecting various types of cyberattacks due to their ability to capture the system internal actions and process anomalies \citep{Sanchez:fingerprinting:2021}.
 The dataset contains syscalls from the spectrum collection service and its processes over 60-second intervals.
 The federated model employed was an autoencoder configured with a DNN architecture and trained via the FedAvg aggregation algorithm.
 The autoencoder, comprised of 64, 16, 8, 16, and 64 neurons across its hidden layers, used the ReLU activation function for non-linear transformation.
 The model learning defined an anomaly recognition threshold set at the $95^{th}$ percentile of the reconstruction error of the training dataset.
 Thus, any deviation beyond this point is flagged as a potential threat.

 For the virtualized scenario, Fedstellar was validated against the MNIST and CIFAR-10 datasets, both being well-established for benchmarking.
 The MNIST dataset, a robust collection of handwritten digits, is frequently used for training and validating models within the ML domain \citep{Deng:MNIST:2012}.
 Similarly, the CIFAR-10 dataset comprises images distributed across ten distinct classes with a more complex classification task \citep{krizhevsky:cifar10-100:2009}.
 To address the specific needs of these datasets, Fedstellar employed two different models: a LeNet5 model for the MNIST dataset \citep{Lecun:lenet5:1998}, and a MobileNet model for the CIFAR-10 dataset \citep{Howard:mobilenet:2017}, both lightweight yet powerful models.
 LeNet5, a pioneering Convolutional Neural Network (CNN), consists of several layers that recognize image patterns.
 MobileNet is a lightweight model for mobile and embedded vision applications.
 The aggregation of the federated models was executed using the FedAvg algorithm, similar to the physical scenario.
-Notably, the data used in physical and virtualized scenarios were Non-IID, reflecting real-world conditions where data are often unevenly distributed across devices.
-Additionally, the participants employed ten local rounds where they executed the federation process iteratively (see Algorithm~\ref{alg:cycle}), and the local models underwent twenty epochs during training.
+Notably, the data used in physical and virtualized scenarios were non-IID, reflecting real-world conditions where data are often unevenly distributed across devices.
+In the experiments, participants underwent ten federation rounds, following the process detailed in Algorithm~\ref{alg:cycle}, with local models training for twenty epochs in each round.
+The ten federation rounds encompass the entire federated learning cycle, including parameter transmission and aggregation, while the twenty epochs pertain solely to the local training on each device.